CarlosE08/CarlosE08/README.md

 ---

-## 📬 Let's Connect
+## 📫 Let’s Connect

-- 📧 Email: carlosescobar08@proton.me
+- ✉️ carlos.escobar@inbest.cloud
 - 💼 [LinkedIn](https://www.linkedin.com/in/carlos-roberto-escobar-ibarra-91646930b) <!-- Replace with your actual LinkedIn -->
-- 🎯 Currently preparing for **AWS Solutions Architect Associate (SAA-C03)**
+- 🎯 Continuing to learn and grow in cloud architecture, automation, and DevSecOps

 ---

 <p align="center">
-  Thanks for stopping by! 🙌 Feel free to explore my repos and reach out!
+  Thanks for visiting! 🚀 Feel free to check out my work and reach out.
 </p>